xsdg/gqpp/CODING.md

 `log_printf()`
 If the first word of the message is "error" or "warning" (case insensitive) the message will be color-coded appropriately.

+ - Note that these messages are output in the idle loop.

+`print_term(gboolean err, const gchar *text_utf8)`

+- If `err` is TRUE output is to STDERR, otherwise to STDOUT

 `DEBUG_NAME(widget)`